MalickReborn/ethereum_on_kubernetes/README.md

 # ethereum_on_kubernetes
-a test project to deploy an ethereum based blockchain within a kubernetes blockchain
+a test project to deploy an ethereum based blockchain within a kubernetes cluster

 We've set a challenge to deploy a blockchain network on a kubernetes cluster.